computational-mama/sunshinesbright/content/posts/howtofinetuneamodel/index.md

 +++
 ## Fine tuning with small dataset

+You can also follow along with this video tutorial: https://youtu.be/HcTCjy5czWg

 ### Create the dataset
 The format that works best is to have the Q&A in the format below.
 Note this is a `jsonl` format so you don't need to add commas at the end of each line.